Serving the Gainesville and Hawthorne Florida Area

 Radio anti-theft systems

 As an anti-theft measure some radios will stop working if the battery power is lost for more than a few minutes.
 A code is needed to make the radio work again.
 Sometimes other electronic systems on the car can be affected, like keyless unlock, etc..

 The radio reset code should be on a card with the vehicle owner's manual.
-If you can't find it, check out www.Radio-Code.com
+If you can't find it, check out www.Radio-Code.com for reset instructions.

 Air bags are to the best of my knowledge always deployed by their own separate computer.
 This computer has one or more deceleration sensors that deploy the air bags in a collision.
 The latest airbag systems sense when someone is in a seat and deploy the airbags only where someone is in the seat.
 They also have several deceleration sensors, so they will deploy different airbags depending on the direction of the collision.

 Reading other computers

 Unfortunately there is no "OBD like" computer interface standard for these other computers.
 Many (but not all) ABS computers have the same interface, but there isn't a standard yet.

 Often a modern computer will read out through the radio display when you know what buttons to press (security systems especially), and a climate control computer will often read out through its own display.
 Once again you need a good manual to tell you the computer readout procedures.
 Many of these computers "talk" to each other, so maybe someday there'll be a standard way for us to talk to them: but not today!

 The Ford Powerstroke Diesel

 The Ford Powerstroke Diesel (used in trucks) is computer controlled, and is very fuel efficient.
 Because the computer controls the fuel so precisely the powerstroke uses no glow plugs or pre-chambers.
 It has no injection pump per-se.